vadimv/rsp-game-of-life/README.md

 # Conway's Game of Life
-A Conway's Game of Life as a Java server-state web application.
+Game of Life as a Java server-state web application.

 ## Usage